 V: It sounds like an eventful tour.

 S: It was a great year touring with them, but after that year of working really solidly, I wanted to go home.
 I’ve never had that before, but I was just so tired.
 I got sick in Brazil too, which made it harder.
 You’re just with the same people all the time.
 You can’t really write music.
 I missed my friends and family.
 You’re sick of airports, cars, hotel rooms.
 You feel like you don’t have your own space, and nothing is yours.
 It gets really strange.
-And strange because it was the first time that I had ever felt like that.
+It was especially strange because it was the first time that I had ever felt like that.
 I was getting pissed off for no reason.
 At the peak of my frustration, I had a situation with airport security when they took my drum key away.
-I just kicked off at them, and that’s not like me at all.
+I kicked off at them, and that’s not like me at all.

 V: Do you prefer to be at home then?